Happy New Year!!

 - 1 coin, wrapped in aluminium paper

-- Icing sugar and buttercream for decoration (optional)
+- Icing sugar and lemon buttercream for decoration (optional)

 *To make 1 cup cake flour: In a measuring cup add two tablespoons corn flour (starch) and fill it with all purpose flour.
 Sift the two kinds of flour into a sifter set over a bowl before using, a few times so that they are well combined.
 Use it in any recipe using cake flour.